diletta-ci/book-nest/README.md

 ## Development
-Launch commands in the terminal on host and each micro-frontend present and open http://localhost:8080 on your browser.
+Launch commands in the terminal on main wrapper app (book-nest-wrapper) and each micro-frontend apps and open http://localhost:8080 on your browser.

 ```
 npm i